3.81 Reporting Work-Related Injuries & Workers’ Compensation

 Supervisor Responsibility

-- Supervisors must review and sign the Accident/Injury Report and submit it to the Safety and Security Department and the Office of Human Resources within 24 hours of the incident (or the next business day).
+Supervisors or their designee must complete the Accident/Injury Report and submit it to the safety and security department within 24 hours of the incident (or the next business day).

-- For non-life-threatening injuries, the supervisor should contact the Office of Human Resources during business hours for a medical referral or the employee may be directed to an urgent care/after-hours clinic.
+For non-debilitating injuries, the supervisor or their designee should contact the administrative services department during business hours for a workers’ compensation physician referral or the employee may be directed to an urgent care clinic or emergency center.

-- Supervisors are required to document, in writing, any refusal by the employee to obtain medical treatment.
-The documentation shall be forwarded to HR as soon as possible.
+Supervisors are required to document on the Accident/Injury Report form, any refusal by the employee to obtain medical treatment.
+The documentation shall be forwarded to the safety and security department as soon as possible.

-- Following treatment, it is the supervisor’s responsibility to ensure the appropriate documentation is completed and forwarded to the Office of Human Resources.
+Following treatment, it is the supervisor’s responsibility to ensure the appropriate documentation is completed and forwarded to administrative services.

-Modified duty is considered when the Office of Human Resources receives the following information from the medical provider:
+Restricted duty is considered when Administrative Services receives the following information from the workers’ compensation physician:

 a.
-Current physical or other medical limitations relating to the performance of essential functions of the job;
+Current physical or other medical limitations relating to the performance of essential functions of the job and/or;

 b.
 Expected period of temporary restrictions.

-The college supports the use of modified duty in some cases, unless the medical provider believes modified duty would pose a hindrance to recuperation or an increased risk of re-injury.
-No employee will be placed on modified duty if the employee’s condition would pose a safety or health hazard to the college community.
+The college supports restricted duty as prescribed by the workers’ compensation physician if the employee’s restricted limitations fulfill the requirements of their job description and the limitations will not pose a hindrance to recuperation or an increased risk of re-injury.
+Employees will not be placed on restricted duty if their condition or restricted duty limitations would pose a safety or health hazard to the college community.

-If an employee does not want to work in a modified duty capacity when authorized to do so by the medical provider, or feels they are unable to do so, the employee will be charged accrued leave time during their absence.
+If an employee does not want to work in a restricted duty capacity when authorized to do so by the medical provider, or feels they are unable to do so, the employee must use accrued leave time during their absence.

 Other Matters

-Additionally, employees who are unable to work or are on modified duty due to a workers’ compensation injury or illness, are restricted from working any outside employment unless specific approval has been requested and received in writing from their supervisor and the department head, in coordination with the Office of Human Resources.
-Employees who engage in outside employment without approval may be subject to serious disciplinary action, up to and including termination.
+Additionally, employees who are unable to work or are on restricted duty due to a workers’ compensation injury or illness, are restricted from working any outside employment unless specific approval has been requested and received in writing from their supervisor and in coordination with Administrative Services.
+Employees who engage in outside employment without approval may be subject to disciplinary action up to and including termination.

-As part of the worker’s compensation procedures, and in accordance with the college’s 3.47 Drug Free Workplace policy, all employees seeking benefits will be administered a post-accident drug test.
-If an employee refuses to take a post-accident drug test or tests positive for illicit drugs after taking the post-accident drug test, it will be grounds for disciplinary procedures up to and including termination.
+As part of the worker’s compensation procedures, and in accordance with the college’s 3.47 Alcohol and Drug Free Workplace policy, all employees seeking benefits will be administered a post-accident drug and alcohol test.
+If an employee refuses to take a post-accident drug and alcohol test or tests positive, it will be grounds for disciplinary action up to and including termination.

 An employee may be responsible for medical expenses, or have benefits reduced or denied, if using alternative services outside of the college’s direction, failing to timely report an incident, or failing to follow college policies at the time the injury occurred.

 The college’s Health and Wellness clinic located on the Springfield campus is not an occupational injury clinic.
-Employees should not seek care at the clinic for work injuries.
+Employees should not seek care at the clinic for work-related injuries.

 Not Seeking Workers’ Compensation

 If an employee is injured on the job, they may elect to waive workers’ compensation benefits.
-However, the employee is still required to notify their supervisor, the Safety and Security Department, the Office of Human Resources and complete the Accident/Injury Report.
-In accordance with the college’s 3.47 Drug Free Workplace, an employee that has elected to waive workers’ compensation may still be administered a post-incident drug test.
+However, the employee is still required to notify their supervisor, the safety and security department and have their supervisor complete the Accident/Injury Report within 24 hours of the incident.
+In accordance with the college’s 3.47 Alcohol and Drug-Free Workplace policy, an employee that has elected to waive workers’ compensation may still be administered a post-incident drug test.

 Workers’ Compensation Payments